1912 Indian Eight-Valve Racer

-“It was real daredevil stuff,” says John Parham of Anamosa, Iowa, the owner of this machine, currently on display in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.
+“It was real daredevil stuff,” says John Parham of Anamosa, Iowa, the owner of this machine, previously on display in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.

 Parham notes that the controls were rudimentary at best.
 The rider spun the pedals or got a bump-start to light the engine.
 Then he had only three things to operate: the right handgrip, which functioned as a standard throttle; the left handgrip, which worked a spark advance and a compression release; and a kill switch.

 “Often,” says Parham, “they’d leave the throttle wide open and hit the kill switch for speed control.”